MabezDev/blog/content/blog/posts/esp32-rust-svd-pac.md

 ## Bonus: Using cortex-m debug with the ESP32

 A side effect of creating the SVD file for svd2rust is that we can now use that SVD file in other applications.
-The arm developers among you may have heard of an vscode extension called [cortex-m debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug), on top of GDB debugging it provided really nice infographics about register and peripherals; it does this by, yep you guessed it, using the SVD files that cortex-m silicon vendors provide.
+The arm developers among you may have heard of an vscode extension called [cortex-m debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug), on top of GDB debugging it provided really nice info about register and peripherals values; it does this by, yep you guessed it, using the SVD files that cortex-m silicon vendors provide.

 Getting it running with the ESP32 is actually pretty simple; obviously we will required `xtensa-esp32-elf-gdb` which we can get from downloading the [xtensa toolchain](https://docs.espressif.com/projects/esp-idf/en/stable/get-started/index.html#setup-toolchain) from espressif, along with their [openocd server](https://github.com/espressif/openocd-esp32).

 ### Configuration

-Here is the example configuration taken from `xtensa-rust-quickstart`; its important to note that cortex-m expects the toolchain's gdb to be called `arm-non-eabi-gdb` hence, where ever you specific the toolchain path there must be a file called `arm-none-eabi-gdb` else it won't work.
-I chose to just symlink to `xtensa-esp32-elf-gdb` `arm-none-eabi-gdb`.
+Here is the example configuration taken from `xtensa-rust-quickstart`; its important to note that cortex-m debug expects the toolchain's gdb to be called `arm-non-eabi-gdb` hence, where ever you specify the toolchain path there must be a file called `arm-none-eabi-gdb` else it won't work.
+I chose to just symlink `xtensa-esp32-elf-gdb` to `arm-none-eabi-gdb`.

 ```jsonc
 // the config inside launch.json